Wok & Skillet

 Teriyaki Chicken

-Published: Oct 18, 2018 · Modified: Sep 29, 2025 by Char · This post may contain affiliate links.
+Published: Oct 18, 2018 · Modified: Jun 3, 2026 by Char Ferrara · This post may contain affiliate links.
 This means that if you make a purchase, I may receive a small commission at no extra cost to you.
 View my disclosure policy for details · 10 Comments

 • Share